Kinder Ready Clinics

 A little boy gave his mom her phone back and came running back to me, and we read 2 books together!

--Storytimes Volunteer
+-Storytimes Volunteers

 For many low-income children, a pediatrician is the only professional they interact with before they start kindergarten.
 This fact inspired Jecca Steinberg, a second-year Stanford medical student and Schweitzer Fellow, to think about how that interaction could improve these children's school readiness, which often lags behind that of their peers.
-If these kids could be equally well-prepared for kindergarten, their potential for economic mobility would skyrocket.

 Fair Oaks Clinic: Before